CB Dynamics 365 to SharePoint Permissions Replicator

-- Dynamics CRM and SharePoint must be accessible outside your network (Microsoft Azure Cloud)
+- Dynamics 365 and SharePoint must be accessible outside your network (Microsoft Azure Cloud)

-- Properly configured document management between CRM and SharePoint
+- Properly configured Document Management between Dynamics 365 and SharePoint

-- Properly working Microsoft Dynamics CRM Sandbox Processing Service in on premise Dynamics CRM (our solution contains CRM plugin running in sandbox isolation mode)
+- Properly working Microsoft Dynamics CRM Sandbox Processing Service in on premise Dynamics 365 (our solution contains Dynamics 365 plugin running in sandbox isolation mode)

-To purchase the CRM SharePoint Permissions Replicator product, visit our webpage @ www.connecting-software.com and choose “CRM SharePoint Permissions Replicator” from the products menu as shown below in figure 1.
+To purchase the CB Dynamics 365 to SharePoint Permissions Replicator product, visit our webpage @ www.connecting-software.com and choose “CB Dynamics 365 to SharePoint Permissions Replicator” from the products menu as shown below in Figure 1.

 Figure 1: Connecting Software Home Page

-From the “CRM SharePoint Permissions Replicator” product page shown below in figure 2, click the pricing tab to view the pricing page with the available purchase plans as shown in figure 3.
+From the “CB Dynamics 365 to SharePoint Permissions Replicator” product page shown below in Figure 2, click the Pricing tab to view the pricing page with the available purchase plans as shown in Figure 3.

-Figure 3: CRM SharePoint Permissions Replicator Pricing Page
+Figure 3: CB Dynamics 365 to SharePoint Permissions Replicator Pricing Page

-Click “Add to Cart” to add the product to your cart.
+Click “Try Free” to add the product to your cart.

-Figure 4: CRM SharePoint Permissions Replicator Free Trial
+Figure 4: CB Dynamics 365 to SharePoint Permissions Replicator Free Trial

-Complete your purchase profile and place your order by clicking “Place Order” button
+Complete your purchase profile and place your order by clicking “Place Order Now” button

-Figure 6: CRM SharePoint Permissions Replicator Order Confirmation
+Figure 6: CB Dynamics 365 to SharePoint Permissions Replicator Order Confirmation

-You will get 2 emails from us.
-An order confirmation email and a guidelines email
+You will receive two emails from us.
+An order confirmation email and a guidelines email.

 Figure 7: Order confirmation and guidelines emails.

-Click the link pointing to our SaaS portal from step 1 to access your SaaS portal and configure your “CRM SharePoint Permissions Replicator”
+Click the link pointing to our SaaS portal from Step 1 in the guidelines email to access your SaaS portal and configure your “CB Dynamics 365 to SharePoint Permissions Replicator”.